Thanks to all who joined us for our Spring Tournament on Sunday May 7 at Pine View School in Osprey. We had a record turnout for our 16th tournament.

 - Clocks will be used in the Masters/Open section.
 Clocks may also be used in the high school section.
 Time control of G15;d0 in the first two rounds, then G/20;d0 (15 or 20min. per player, no time delay).

-Discounted early registration is still open, now at a rate of $20 thru Sat Apr 30. $25 onsite registration from 12noon to 12:30pm.
+Discounted online registration is now closed. $25 onsite registration from 12noon to 12:30pm.
 USCF membership not required.

 - Individual trophies awarded to each of the top 6 places in K-3, K-5, and K-8 scholastic sections